 The site also includes shared washrooms and showers, laundry facilities, a dining area with meals provided on site, and office and support space.
 A designated on-leash dog-walking area is included to accommodate participants with pets.

-Transportation will be provided by the site operator, Xpera, to support access to appointments, services, and other essential activities, alongside existing public transit options.
+Daily transportation is provided by the site operator, Xpera, to support access to appointments, services, and other essential activities, alongside existing public transit options.

-Safety features will include 24/7 staffing, safe entry measures, cameras, and lighting throughout the site.
+Safety features include 24/7 staffing, safe entry measures, cameras, and lighting throughout the site.
 Safety of the participants, staff, and neighbouring business community are of critical importance.